-West MacDonnell Ranges is a stunning chain of mountains that stretches for 644 km west of Alice Springs.
-Over the eons, Finke River has cut its way through the mountains forming a number of spectacular gaps and gorges that can be explored via the Mereenie loop.
+West MacDonnell Ranges is a stunning chain of mountains that stretches 644 km west of Alice Springs.
+Over the eons, the Finke River has cut its way through the mountains, forming a number of spectacular gaps and gorges that can be explored via the Mereenie Loop.

 All major attractions have campsites that provide a convenient base from which to explore the area.
-We spent a few days and nights exploring the wildlife of West MacDonnell Ranges and here is what we found.
+We spent a few days and nights looking for wildlife in West MacDonnell Ranges, and here is what we found.

 Glen Helen Gorge